 Future Thinker of the Year 2020

-Applications for FTOTY 2020 closed in March and we were beyond impressed by the quality of applications.
+We were beyond impressed by the quality of applications this year.
 There’s some awesome mahi going on to transform our industry and narrowing down a shortlist was tough.
 We asked seven to tell us more about themselves and their ideas in a video - view them here

 Future Thinker of the Year 2020 Shortlist.